Airmid Final Laboratory Report: Escherichia virus MS2

 Testing was conducted using two 28.5 m3 test chambers purpose-built to comply with the American Society for Testing and Materials (ASTM) standard.
 The test chambers are connected via modular ducting (supply and return) and allow for recirculation of air between the two chambers.
 Both chambers have HEPA filtered supply air and can maintain selected temperature and humidity levels at a wide range of air change rates.
 The air change rate in the chambers can be controlled within a range of 0.5 to 20 air changes per hour.
 The chambers are constructed using powder-coated stainless steel with all materials complying with low volatile organic compound (VOC) emission requirements.
 Both chambers comply with cleanroom standards, are sealable from the exterior environment and are accessed via an anteroom with interlocking doors.

-Chamber A – upstream, contained the Air Sniper inline unit and supply fan.
+Chamber A – upstream, contained the Air Sniper induct 300 unit and supply fan.

 Chamber B – downstream, contained a post-exposure duct section (Figure 3.1).